 During the 450-hour AOSP Field Practicums students are expected to have an understanding of the agency and the agency's delivery of Behavioral Health Services.
 Students are expected to directly serve clients and adhere to the policy and practice of the agency.
 Students will be in practicum for approximately 12-16 hours a week for three semesters, typically Fall, Spring, and Summer.
+Eighteen hours is the maximum time a student should be in field a week.
+There are special circumstances, such as orientations, trainings, camps, etc., that may require the student to go over the weekly maximum, but going over the weekly maximum hours for any reason has to be discussed with and approved by the field department.
+Students are not permitted to intentionally bank hours to complete field early as the Area of Specialized Practice Practicum is a full three semester placement experience.

 - 1. First 1-3 weeks.
 This is the preparatory stage for the practicum.
 The objective of this stage is to prepare the ground work for the student to start a well-designed and effective practicum.
-It includes: \ - Orientation.
+It includes: - Orientation.
 The students become familiar with the field of practicum represented by the agency: its structure, objectives, mission and services and the role of the social worker within the agency.
 Field instructors also attend orientation which includes on an overview of the field, information about competencies and learning expectations, information about supervision, and guidelines for evaluation. - Learning contract.
-The students, in consultation with field instructors, complete a learning contract related to the 9 competencies and the student identifies areas of strength and areas for potential growth. - 2.
-The rest of the Practicum.
-During the rest of the Practicum students will: - Integrate their knowledge, values, and skills in work with diverse client systems and implement practice skills learned in the classroom. - Implement basic social work roles. - Identify value conflicts, examine the student's own role in delivering service and begin to evaluate the effectiveness of one's own practice. - Engage in problem-solving skills including assessment, planning, intervention, evaluation, and termination. - Engage in a range of activities toward obtaining the nine competencies.
+The students, in consultation with field instructors, complete a learning contract related to the 9 competencies and the student identifies areas of strength and areas for potential growth.

+2. The rest of the Practicum.
+During the rest of the Practicum students will:

+- Integrate their knowledge, values, and skills in work with diverse client systems and implement practice skills learned in the classroom. - Implement basic social work roles. - Identify value conflicts, examine the student's own role in delivering service and begin to evaluate the effectiveness of one's own practice. - Engage in problem-solving skills including assessment, planning, intervention, evaluation, and termination. - Engage in a range of activities toward obtaining the nine competencies.